semimod/openvaf-website/content/docs/help/faq.md

 ### Why did you license OpenVAF under GPL?

-The choice for open-source was clear, since we needed the tool for our own sake.
-There is only advantage in giving the tool to the open-soure community.
+The choice for open-source was clear, since we needed the tool for our own sake and wanted people to also benefit.
+Sharing brings nothing but advantages to everyone.
-This enables finding bugs, but also shows the commercial EDA vendors what is technically possible.
+It enables to locate bugs, improve the tools, but also shows the commercial EDA vendors what is technically possible.

 ### I need help integrating OpenVAF into my simulator, can you guys help me?